Drug trafficking and drug possession charges both start with someone being arrested for having drugs in their possession.

-However, when it comes to the nature of these charges, the major difference has to do with intent, whether it’s first time offence or not.
+However, when it comes to the nature of these charges, the major difference has to do with intent and whether it’s a first-time offence or not.

 Drug trafficking charges occur when the intent is to sell and distribute controlled substances, most often in relation to a criminal organization that smuggles drugs.

-Drug possession, on the other hand, means that illegal drugs were found on your person or anywhere you had reasonable access to (such as your car).
-It can also involve the use of drugs at the time of the arrest.
+Drug possession, on the other hand, means that illegal drugs were found on your person or anywhere you had reasonable access to (such as in your car or purse).
+It can also involve the use of drugs at the time of your arrest.

 Common Charges Related to Drug Trafficking and Possession